Guidelines for Children’s Heart Health

 Body mass index (BMI)

-- Has been exposed to secondhand smoke or has a personal history of smoking
+- A history of exposure to secondhand smoke or has a personal history of smoking

 By evaluating your child, the doctor can address conditions that are closely linked to cardiovascular problems, like obesity, high cholesterol, and high blood pressure.